-- Using dried beans, and cooking them with plenty of aromatics, guarantees a flavorful soup.
+- Using dried beans and cooking them with plenty of aromatics guarantee a flavorful soup.

 - Keeping the cooked pasta separate and only adding it to each portion right before serving ensures that no one has to suffer bloated, waterlogged pasta.

 There's arguably a different version of pasta e fagioli, the classic Italian bean and pasta soup, for every region, province, and household of Italy, and every Italian (and some non-Italian) household outside of Italy, too.
 There are brothy ones, tomatoey ones, creamy ones, abundant ones chock-full of vegetables, austere ones with little more than pasta and beans, garlicky ones, winey ones, spicy ones, meaty ones, cheesy ones, vegan ones, and on and on.
 That kind of variation can be maddening, but it also makes the dish an excellent case study.

 A couple of years ago, Kenji published another pasta e fagioli recipe, the focus of which was how to make canned beans work in a quick version of the dish.
 As he explained then, canned beans have a lot going for them—namely, they're convenient and quick and have great texture.
 What they don't have is a particularly good flavor.

 His solution was to make a brothy, flavor-packed pasta e fagioli to compensate for what the beans lacked.
 He added tomatoes, plenty of garlic and onion, red pepper flakes, chicken stock, bay leaves, oregano, and parsley, and even used three different fats (pancetta, olive oil, and butter).
 It's exactly what you should do when cooking with canned beans, because they can't carry the show by themselves.